OpsCanary

 Key takeaways

-• Set maxReceiveCount to control retries before messages are sent to a DLQ.
+• Configure maxReceiveCount to control how many processing attempts a message can have before moving to a DLQ.

 Why it matters